cloud-native-toolkit/terraform-gitops-dashboard/README.md

 # Developer Dashboard module

-Module that populates a gitops repository with the Developer Dashboard  chart from https://charts.cloudnativetoolkit.dev.
+Module that populates  gitops repository with the Developer Dashboard  chart from https://charts.cloudnativetoolkit.dev.
 Developer dashboard displays the links to all the tools installed on the cluster as part of CloudNative toolkit.

 ## Software dependencies